 It copied others without understanding why they were successful

 It springs to mind the Cargo Cult of the South Pacific.
-On a similar vane, this owner thought that simply changing the interior design of his restaurant would automatically bring more customers.
-He does ok.
-But this is a small resort and people talk.
-The food hasn't really changed.
+In a similar vein, this owner thought that simply changing the interior design of his restaurant would automatically bring more customers.
+He does ok, but this is a small resort and people talk.
+The food hasn't changed.
 Or the ambience.

-If you're going to look at why others are successful, and emulate what they're doing, then you might struggle.
-A business that continually copies the competition on a superficial level isn't really doing anything different or focusing on what it could do better.
+If you're going to look at why others are successful, and emulate what they're doing, then you might also struggle.
+Because a business that continually copies the competition on a superficial level isn't doing anything different or focusing on what it could do better.

-For instance, spending a small fortune on a gorgeous office space with impressive furniture isn't going to automatically win you new clients.
+For instance, spending a small fortune on gorgeous office space with impressive furniture isn't going to win new clients automatically.
 You have to be unique and know who you are and what you're selling.
 Live and breathe your business.
-Ignore the competition or you'll always be playing catchup.
+Ignore the competition, or you'll always be playing catchup.

 It's not providing an adequate service

-During our last meal at the Greek taverna, we sat and watched four tables get increasingly agitated by a lack of attention.
-Their drinks orders hadn't been taken.
-Or they'd been waiting to ask for the bill.
+During our last meal at the Greek Taverna, we sat and watched four tables get increasingly agitated by a lack of attention.
+Some drinks orders hadn't been taken.
+Others had been waiting to ask for the bill.
 For us, we sat (out of loyalty) for nearly an hour, waiting for someone, anyone to stop by our table and see if we needed anything else.

 Likewise, never give your clients the chance to wonder where you are or what you're doing.
 Put a system in place to provide excellent customer service.
 Communication is key.
 A friendly update each Monday morning, outlining what you're doing that week, will suffice.
 Status reports and shared task lists – they all help.